elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 #=> [1, 4, 9]
 {% endhighlight %}

-It asked the `Enum.Iterator` protocol for instruction on how to iterate the list `[1,2,3]`.
+It asked the `Enum.Iterator` protocol for instructions on how to iterate the list `[1,2,3]`.
 This iteration happened by retrieving each item in the list, one by one, until there were no items left.

 This approach posed many problems:

 * Iterators are very hard to compose;
 * Iterators contain state.
 You need to know, at each moment, what is the next element you have to iterate next.
-We use functions to pass the iteration state around;
+We use functions and their bindings to pass the iteration state around;
 * Iterators have the "dangling open resource" problem.
 Consider that you want to iterate a file with `Enum.map/2` as above.
-If any step during the iteration fails, there is no easy way to notify the iterator (in this case, th opened file) that iteration failed, so we can't close the file automatically, leaving it to the user.
+If any step during the iteration fails, there is no easy way to notify the resource being iterated  (in this case, the opened file) that iteration failed, so we can't close the file automatically, leaving it to the user.

 Reducers solve all of those problems by using a more functional approach.
-Instead of asking a list how to iterate itself, we generate a recipe and pass this recipe to the list reduce on itself.
+Instead of asking a list to spill its elements out one by one and then working on each element, we now generate a recipe of computations and pass it down to the list which applies those computations on itself.

 Here is how we implement the `Enumerable` protocol for lists: